Mariah Bell relishes 'old' title ahead of Olympic figure skating debut

 Along with knowing herself well enough to ask for help, Bell believes her honest, “open book” policy about her feelings is one of her best practices when it comes to nurturing her own mental health.

-MORE FROM ON HER TURF: How did three Russian teens and training partners become the world’s best figure skaters?
+MORE FIGURE SKATING COVERAGE: How did three Russian teens and training partners become the world’s best figure skaters?

 “Everybody struggles with mental health to some degree – it’s such a normal thing,” explains Bell, who considers Rippon her “secondary coach,” with Rafael Arutunian as her primary coach and former Canadian ice dancing world champion Shae-Lynn Bourne as her choreographer.